The Twin

 the print of the nails, and put my hand into His side, I will not believe ...."
 (Jn 20:25)

 At no time, does he doubt the Master.
-When the Master had announced He would go to Jerusalem, they all resisted.
-Thomas alone was with Him.
+After all, when Jesus had announced His departure for Jerusalem, they all resisted.
+Only Thomas declared solidarity with Jesus.

-When the Lord does appear, this time to all eleven of them, He sees the teachable moment.
-He is, after all, Rabbonai, the Teacher.
-He echoes Thomas' vivid language, and in so doing, He enunciates a principle that forever after goes to the heart of the Christian experience:
+When the Lord does appear, this time to all eleven of them, Jesus sees the teachable moment.
+He is Rabbonai, the Teacher.
+He echoes Thomas' vivid language, and in so doing, enunciates a principle that forever after goes to the heart of the Christian experience:

 "Blessed are those who have not seen and yet have believed."
 (Jn 20:29)

-You see, the Teacher looks ahead.
+The Teacher looks ahead.
 In the fullness of time almost none of us will meet Jesus.
-Most of us will not see, yet we must believe!
-And using this moment, He articulate a cornerstone for His Church: "'Blessed are those who have not seen and yet have believed.'"
+(I do not discount the holy men and women who have seen Him, but most of us will not.)
+And using this moment, He articulates a cornerstone for His Church: "'Blessed are those who have not seen and yet have believed.'"

 And Thomas?
-He instantly falls to his knees (we believe) and declares those words which we must ever etch upon our hearts when we approach Him at the Eucharist:
+He instantly falls to his knees and declares those words which we must ever etch upon our hearts when we approach Him at the Eucharist:

 "My Lord and my God!"
 (Lu 6:33)

-Sisters, Jesus will be here within the hour.
+Sisters, our Lord will be here within the hour.
 Will we not fall to our knees and declare, "My Lord!
-My God!"
+My God!"?

 Nowhere is it recorded that Thomas touched Jesus, much less His wounds.
 Nowhere is it averred that Thomas required proofs in order to believe.

-Can we who follow this "Doubting Thomas" tradition, which mocks this great Apostle, live up to his factual example?
-The actual Thomas?
-He denied himself every comfort.
-He endured every kind of danger and weather.
-He walked to the ends of the earth .... all in obedience to the Master.
-Or can we give the Lord that Thomas loved one affordable gift — without risking our lives, without walking thousands of miles, without facing all kinds of hazards.
+Can we give the Lord that Thomas loved one affordable gift — without risking our lives, without walking thousands of miles, without facing all kinds of hazards.
 Will we give Him our undivided attention and our faith, even our simple belief?
 When the Lord becomes Present each Sunday under appearance of bread and wine, will we kneel before Him and, with our hearts bursting and tears flowing from our eyes, say, "My Lord and my God!"?

 Let us raise our voices in praise of St. Thomas.
 He was foremost among the Apostles fulfilling the Master's every command.
-He is a saint for our time of un-belief — a culture where God is regularly mocked, where affronts to Heaven are common (even at the Olympics!), and heroic men like Redoubtable Thomas are rare.
-How many professing Christians will take a stand for God — in the workplace, in the public square, even in their own homes?
+He is a saint for our time of un-belief — a culture where God is regularly mocked and already people are arrested in Canada, in England, for their witness to the Lord Jesus.

 Pray for us Redoubtable Thomas, Twin of the Lord, for we have need of your strength, your fortitude, and your faith.
 A long struggle lies before us, and the weather is turning ugly.
 Pray for us, Redoubtable Thomas, for you were a mighty fortress stretching over much of God's earth.